-- Will earlier measurement of Lp(a) and effective interventions to lower it help to improve outcomes? - Is it reasonable to recommend universal testing of Lp(a) in all individuals in early adulthood regardless of family history or health status? - How will Lp(a) screening inform clinical decisionmaking for more aggressive management of cardiovascular risk in high Lp(a) patients? - What will be the benefit of medical interventions that target Lp(a) lowering, and how will such therapies change outcomes of people at risk and those currently affected by ASCVD? - Will Lp(a)-lowering therapy be effective in people with low LDL-C, in light of new promising LDL-Clowering therapies beyond statins, ezetimibe and PCSK9 inhibitors? - What role will LA continue to play in reduction of LDL and Lp(a) in people with FH? - What part will artificial intelligence and machine learning play in risk assessment that will expedite patient diagnosis and treatment?
+- Is it reasonable to recommend universal testing of Lp(a) in all individuals in early adulthood regardless of family history or health status? - How will Lp(a) screening inform clinical decisionmaking for more aggressive management of cardiovascular risk in high Lp(a) patients? - What will be the benefit of medical interventions that target Lp(a) lowering, and how will such therapies change outcomes of people at risk and those currently affected by CVD? - Will Lp(a)-lowering therapy be effective in people with low LDL-C, in light of new promising LDL-C-lowering therapies beyond statins, ezetimibe and PCSK9 inhibitors? - What role will LA continue to play in reduction of LDL and Lp(a) in people with FH? - What part will artificial intelligence and machine learning play in risk assessment that will expedite patient diagnosis and treatment?